bcgov/data-publication/pages/dps_bcdc_w_geographic_dataset_2.md

 **To add a resource:**
 1. Click the **Add Resource** button on the toolbar at the record level.
-1. Fill out all the required fields for each resource type as describled below.
+1. Fill out all the required fields for each resource type as described below.

 ## GEOGRAPHIC DATA RESOURCE MANAGEMENT